 With thousands of Internet searches a month ending at Windridge Coatings, we have become one of the best-known powder coaters for repainting the best motorbike frames.
 With meticulous attention to detail, we are able to achieve the quality finish previously only available with liquid paint.
 Blasting and powder coating is not the whole story this page will explain why.

 Owners who do not want a quick cheap job, but those who need to be reassured their precious bike is going to be looked after and worked on with care and interest.
 Everybody admires a bike with a good paint finish.
 We are used when nothing less than the best quality is good enough.
 For perfectionists who rebuild their bikes to Concours d’Elegance standard.

 An advantage of using an architectural powder is the depth of knowledge and facilities for protecting steel for at least fifteen years in all weathers.
 Coupled with a background of spraying quality cars, achieving a good finish for Windridge Coatings is second nature.
 The Tri-Resin System incorporates the best practices of corrosion inhibitors, liquid painting and powder coating.
 It is the way of the future for powder coating and your motorbike frame will look good and be better protected for it.

 Powder coating looks good is tough and corrosion resistant

 Not all bikes are gently ridden and spend most of their time being polished.
-Our powder coating is for hard working bikes that need good corrosion protection and resistance to chipping.
+Our powder coating is for hard-working bikes that need good corrosion protection and resistance to chip.